Atticus29/dataJitsu/bugs.md

 - [x] //TODO createEventInVideo from form submission

 # Resolved issues
+- [x] Adding a collection that is identical but has additional content registers as equal in doesCollectionAlreadyExistInDb
+- [x] Adding the collection to the database adds it twice
 - [x] When you add a new item when there's already a blank one, it suddenly makes that blank one required
 - [x] Clicking on add item in the middle categoryWithItem groups creates additional add category buttons
 - [x] Collection creation still seems to be creating two objects; problem occurs when I enter the URL (at least) from all-matches